ValleTSF/coinwatch/README.md

 npm install
 ```

-after that make sure you're in the server package and start the server by running:
+after that make sure you're still in the server package and start the server by running:
 ```
 npm start
 ```